lorcan2440/Simple-Truss-Calculator/README.md

 100% Python; intended for personal use only but documented as a module.
 Soon I hope to make it more user-friendly and interactive.

-Assumes linear elasticity: I will *not* be implementing plastic behaviour or FEA to keep it *simple*.
+Assumes linear elasticity and small deflections: I will *not* be implementing plastic behaviour or FEA to keep it *simple*.

 ## To-do List and Future Aims